simtownai/simtown/README.md

 - movement

-  - move move action logic to movement controller (finish move action refactor)

-  - when was walking to empty place near a person but it became occupied, you should initiate whole movement from scratch instead of recalculatin path

-  - rotate to somebody when talking to them
+  - rotate to somebody when talking to them (embed in broadcast & listen as well)
   - writes without finishing movement
   - smooth path recalculation when approaching smbd
     - rm this.pathIndex = closestIndex + 1 // Smoothing the direction after recalculation

-  - not coming close enough

   - if user went, let npc know that we left conf

 - ai